-T COOPER is the author of four novels, including the bestselling The Beaufort Diaries and Lipshitz Six, or Two Angry Blondes, as well as a brand-new Young Adult series entitled Changers.
-Cooper edited an anthology of original stories entitled A Fictional History of the United States With Huge Chunks Missing, and he is the author of the non-fiction Real Man Adventures (recently released in paperback from McSweeney’s Books).
-He has also written for television, and is the co-founder of a new Empathy Project: WeAreChangers.org.
+T COOPER is the author of four novels, including the bestselling The Beaufort Diaries and Lipshitz Six, or Two Angry Blondes, as well as co-author of the brand-new Young Adult novel series entitled Changers, (which recently earned a starred review from Publishers Weekly).
+Cooper has also edited an anthology of original stories entitled A Fictional History of the United States With Huge Chunks Missing, and his most recent book is the non-fiction Real Man Adventures (recently released in paperback from McSweeney’s).
+He has also written for television, and is co-founder of a new Empathy Project, WeAreChangers.org.

 T Cooper was born and raised in Los Angeles, attended Middlebury College in Vermont, and then taught high school in New Orleans before settling in New York City in 1996.
-He earned an MFA from Columbia University, and in addition to his books, T’s work has appeared in a variety of publications and anthologies, including The New Yorker, The New York Times, The Believer, CNN.com, One Story, Bomb, Electric Literature, The Brooklyn Review, The Portland Review, Document, and others.
-His short story “Swimming” was one of “100 Distinguished Stories” in The Best American Short Stories 2008 (ed.
+He earned an MFA from Columbia University, and in addition to his books, Cooper’s work has appeared in a variety of publications and anthologies, including The New Yorker, The New York Times, The Believer, One Story, Bomb, Electric Literature, The Brooklyn Review, The Portland Review, O: The Oprah Magazine, Poets & Writers, Document, and many others.
+His short story “Swimming” (The New Yorker), was one of “100 Distinguished Stories” in The Best American Short Stories 2008 (ed.
 Salman Rushdie).

-T has been awarded residencies to The MacDowell Colony, Ledig House International, and The Millay Colony (where he was The New York Times Foundation Fellow).
-Most recently, he was a visiting faculty member at Middlebury College, and has been invited to speak and/or read at scores of colleges and universities both in the U.S. and abroad.
+Cooper has been awarded residencies to The MacDowell Colony, Ledig House International, and The Millay Colony (where he was The New York Times Foundation Fellow).
+He has been a visiting professor at Middlebury College, and is currently visiting professor of Creative Writing at Emory University.

-T enjoys vintage airplanes, M*A*S*H, the great outdoors, world peace, buckwheat pancakes (pictured above), and anything to do with pit bull advocacy.
-He lives with his wife and kids in New York and the South.
+Cooper enjoys vintage airplanes, M*A*S*H, the great outdoors, espresso, world peace, and anything to do with pit bull advocacy.
+He lives with his wife and children in Atlanta and New York City.